-3 credits (PLACEMENT EVALUATION SCORE OR COMPLETION OF MATH 186 WITH A GRADE OF "C" OR BETTER)
+4 credits (PREREQUISITE: COMPLETION OF MATH 186 WITH A GRADE OF "C" OR BETTER)

 This course is for students who are interested in continuing their study of advanced mathematics.
 It is especially appropriate for those interested in any of the math-related fields including any of the sciences, engineering, pharmacy, business, economics, or technologies.
-Topics included are limits, continuity, the derivative and its applications.
+Topics included are limits, continuity, and the derivative and its applications including optimization.
 A graphing calculator is required for this course.
-A (Sp,Su)
+A (F, Sp)